Back to journal

 128K synthesis

-LH2 requests a 131072-token final budget for long technical work when the provider honors it.
+LH2 requests a 131,072-token final budget for long technical work when the provider honors it.
+Long output is the point, not a byproduct of the process.

 Engineering native

-GitHub context, file reads, code execution, and systems review are part of the default identity.
+GitHub context, file reads, code execution, and systems review are part of the default council identity.
+The tool executor seat runs non-blocking.

 The practical takeaway